mathhhys/softcodes-vs-code/docs/docs/telemetry.md

 1. Open VS Code.
 2. Navigate to `File` > `Preferences` > `Settings` (or use the keyboard shortcut `Ctrl+,` on Windows/Linux or `Cmd+,` on macOS).
-3. In the search bar, type "Continue: Telemetry Enabled".
+3. In the search bar, type "Softcodes: Telemetry Enabled".
-4. Uncheck the "Continue: Telemetry Enabled" checkbox.
+4. Uncheck the "Softcodes: Telemetry Enabled" checkbox.